Trump commutes prison sentence of ally Roger Stone: W. House - France 24

 "Roger Stone is now a free man!" the White House said in a statement, days before he was to report to a federal prison to start serving his term.

-Trump's act is certain to renew charges that the president intervenes in the US justice system to help friends and allies and punish critics and perceived enemies.
+Trump's action immediately brought new charges that the president intervenes freely in the US justice system to help friends and allies and punish critics and perceived enemies.

 Stone, one of Trump's oldest confidants, was convicted last November of lying to Congress, tampering with a witness and obstructing the House investigation into whether the Trump campaign conspired with Russia to help him win the 2016 election.